 National Liberation Front, 4 Years National Liberation Front, December 20th, 1964, Michel Nr.
 NLF 6-8; Three stamps in the nominals “10”, “20” and “30” (but no currency unit) were produced in the Soviet Union.
 The first printing was produced in sheets of 81 stamps (9 stamps and 9 rows) with all the values attached to each other and in perforation 11.0.
 In a later printing the individual stamps were produced by themselves in mini-sheets of 20 stamps and in perforation 12.5.

 Here are the mint values of the second printing in perforation 12.5 in strips of three.

-Hers is the attached cancelled to order set in perforation 11.0.
+Hers is the cancelled to order set in perforation 11.0.

 Exceedingly rare phase proof sheetlets acquired from the stamp designer.
 Orange color print phase.

 Since these stamps were never used there is no genuine postal history.
 Sometimes one can see letters that were favor cancelled after the end of the war or NLF stamps mixed in with North Vietnamese stamps also used after the war but they are basically philatelic documents that were simply made up to please collectors.
 NLF stamps were not permitted to be used in the North (mostly because the currency units were simply not compatible) so the mixed frankings one sees once in a while simply slipped through unrecognized or were obtained by bribing the postal clerk.